Tomislav-Mi/exploring-react-packages/README.md

 		Ultimately, it will be the component that should trigger some data change.
 Trigger is a good word for that.
 Because we have a third concept here.
 		- Actions.
 Components dispatch "actions" to communicate with the Reduce function.
 An action is, essentially, a simple JavaScript object which describes the "action" the reducer should perform.
 		Redux forwards actions to the reducer, reads the description of that desired operation, and then this operation is performed by the reducer.
 	- To sum it up, components subscribe to the central data store.
 A status change occurs.
-The component describes what should be done by dspatching an action.
+The component describes what action type should be targeted by dispatching an action.
 Then, this action is forwarded to the reducer.
-The reducer, in turn, does what the action instructs the reducer to do.
+The reducer, in turn, hits target the action specified.
 Finally, the reducer provides a new state that will replace the old state in that central data store.
 And when this happens, subscripted components get notifed so that they are able to update their UI.
-That's how Redux works.
+That's how Redux works on the most basic level.
   - How does this look like in code?<br>
     I made the first careful steps outside of React (Redux also works outside of React).
     Here's a [video](https://youtu.be/H9nXFXTi3go) of me _trying_ to make sense of Redux.[^3] <br>